History of Himachal Pradesh

 The history of Himachal Pradesh is an old one, inhabited by tribes such as Dagis, Khasas, Koilis, Halis, Dhaugris, Dasa, Kinnars, and Kirats.
 Around 883 AD, some parts of the state were under the control of the king of Kashmir, Sankar Varma.
 Around 1009 AD, Mahmud of Ghazni invaded the region.
 Rajputs exercised influence over the area around 1043.
 During the time of the Mughals Empire, many kingdoms in the region accepted the authority of the Mughals.

 By 1804, vast regions of the state passed into the hands of Sikh emperor Maharaja Ranjit Singh.
 Gorkha had also ruled many areas of Himachal Pradesh.
 The region finally passed into the hands of the British, who ruled here till 1947, when it became a part of independent India.
 In the year 1 November 1956, Himachal Pradesh became a Union Territory of India.
-However, it got the statehood status on 25 January 1971.
+However, it got the state status on 25 January 1971.
 Himachal Pradesh emerged as the eighteenth state of India.
 The word 'Hima' actually means snow in Sanskrit terminology.
 Acharya Diwakar Datt Sharma, an eminent Sanskrit Scholar from Himachal Pradesh, named the state.

 Economy of Himachal Pradesh